 Wrong Genre Savvy: By the time Defiance rolls around, Raziel has wizened up and realizes everyone is going to try and manipulate him for their own ends.
 However, when Kain tries to play it straight and tell Raziel the truth, Raziel assumes it's just more manipulations and refuses to trust him.

 Your Soul Is Mine: Raziel devours souls to sustain himself.
 In Soul Reaver 2 the Soul Reaver itself will devour the souls of enemies Raziel fights with it, ultimately leaving nothing for him to snack on for healing if he deals the final blow with the sword.
-Furthermore, if he lets it get too worked up, it'll start to suck the life out of ''him''.
+Furthermore, if he lets it get too worked up, it'll start to suck the life out of him instead.

 Moebius the Time-Streamer